maeligg/discovery-app-react/README.md

+# Important notice regarding the language

+This version of the discovery app only displays entries and content types in Belgian Dutch (nl-BE)

 # Deprecation notice

 This repository is deprecated and no further maintenance is planned.For a Reference example app, please see [https://github.com/contentful/the-example-app.nodejs](https://github.com/contentful/the-example-app.nodejs)